-FIFO stand stands for first-in, first-out.
-The FIFO method means the first items you receive (in) at a certain cost will be the first items recorded as sold (out).
+FIFO stands for first-in, first-out.
+The FIFO method means the first items you receive (in) at a certain cost will be the first the first items recorded as sold (out).

 Updating your unit cost via History log will correct errors or discrepancies in your reports.
 If you previously received stock without a unit cost, profit and profit margins will not be represented in your reporting.
 When you update the original stock intake in your History log, your profit and profit margins will be accurately represented in your COGS report.

 Yes.
 Your Retail reporting will reflect variably priced items; however, since your Projected Profit and Inventory by Category reports estimate your profit for future sales, variably priced items will not have a predicted profit or profit margin.

 If you’re looking at the Projected Profit or Inventory by Category report, keep in mind these reports generate your daily sales one hour after your scheduled close of day.
 If you just closed your business, you’ll need to wait one hour before they will update.